Athletics at the 1904 Summer Olympics – Men's discus throw

 The men's discus throw was a track and field athletics event held as part of the Athletics at the 1904 Summer Olympics programme.
 It was the third time the event was held.
 The competition was held on Saturday, September 3, 1904.
 Six athletes from two nations competed.

 Sheridan and Rose tied for the lead, both throwing 39.28 metres to jointly set a new Olympic record.
 A throw-off determined the eventual champion.
 Sheridan won, becoming the second American champion in the men's discus throw after Robert Garrett in 1896.
 Nikolaos Georgantas of Greece took bronze, the nation's first medal since 1896.

 Background

 This was the third appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 The only returning competitor from 1900 was seventh-place finisher John Flanagan of the United States.
-Martin Sheridan (1904 AAU champion) and Ralph Rose (the 1904 Olympic shot put champion) of the United States and Nikolaos Georgantas were favorites among the small field.
+Martin Sheridan (1904 AAU champion) and Ralph Rose (the 1904 Olympic shot put champion) of the United States and Nikolaos Georgantas of Greece were considered favorites.

 No nations made their debut in the men's discus throw.
 Both of the nations competing in 1904, Greece and the United States, had also previously competed in both 1896 and 1900.